taxmeifyoucan/protocol-wiki-test/docs/contributing.md

 # Contribute to the Protocol Wiki

 The Protocol Wiki is an open and collaborative project.
 Whether you are part of the [Study Group](study-group.md) or not, we welcome your contributions!
 Help us to build the documentation and improve availability of learning resources on Ethereum core R&D.

-We are not aiming to rewrite other existing Ethereum documentation but rather create a cohesive collection of technical resources for aspiring core developers and researchers.
+*We are not aiming to rewrite other existing Ethereum documentation* but rather create a cohesive collection of technical resources for aspiring core developers and researchers.

+When creating contributions, consider whether it doesn't exist in another form elsewhere.
+Use it and reference it in your text but do not copy its content.
+Focus on adding it into a big picture, connecting it with related topics.

+Write contributions based on what you learned about the protocol along the way, what experience you gathered and missing pieces that slowed you down.
+Consider it as explaining to your peers, reflect on your own journey as a core developer/reseacher.

 ## Contributing